Double Chooz

 Double Chooz was a short-baseline neutrino oscillation experiment in Chooz, France.
 Its goal was to measure or set a limit on the θ13 mixing angle, a neutrino oscillation parameter responsible for changing electron neutrinos into other neutrinos.
-The experiment uses reactors of the Chooz Nuclear Power Plant as a neutrino source and measures the flux of neutrinos they receive.
-To accomplish this, Double Chooz has a set of two detectors situated 400 meters and 1050 meters from the reactors.
+The experiment used the Chooz Nuclear Power Plant reactors as a neutrino source and measured the flux of neutrinos from them.
+To accomplish this, Double Chooz had a set of two detectors situated 400 meters and 1050 meters from the reactors.
 Double Chooz was a successor to the Chooz experiment; one of its detectors occupies the same site as its predecessor.
-Until January 2015 all data has been collected using only the far detector.
+Until January 2015 all data had been collected using only the far detector.
 The near detector was completed in September 2014, after construction delays, and started taking data at the beginning of 2015.
 Both detectors stopped taking data in late December 2017.

 Detector design

 Double Chooz used two identical gadolinium-doped liquid scintillator detectors placed in vicinity of two 4.25 GW thermal power reactors to measure antineutrino disappearance.
-The two detectors are aptly referred to as "near", 400 meters from the reactor; and "far", 1,050 meters from the reactor.
-The far detector is placed inside a hill such that there is a 300 meters of water equivalent of shielding from cosmic muons.
-The detector itself is a calorimetric liquid scintillator consisting of four concentric cylindrical vessels.
+The two detectors were referred to as "near", 400 meters from the reactor; and "far", 1,050 meters from the reactor.
+The far detector was placed inside a hill such that there was a 300 meters of water equivalent of shielding from cosmic muons.
+The detector itself was a calorimetric liquid scintillator consisting of four concentric cylindrical vessels.

 Neutrino target and γ-catcher

-The innermost vessel is made of acrylic plastic and has a diameter of 230 cm, a height of 245.8 cm, and a thickness of 0.8 cm.
-This chamber is filled with 10,000 liters of gadolinium (Gd) loaded (1 gram/liter) liquid scintillator; it is the neutrino target.
-The next layer out is the γ-catcher.
-It surrounds the neutrino target with a 55 cm thick layer of Gd-free liquid scintillator.
-The casing for the γ-catcher is 12 cm thick and made of the same material as the neutrino catcher.
-The materials are chosen so that both of these vessels are transparent to photons with a wavelength greater than 400 nm.
+The innermost vessel was made of acrylic plastic and had a diameter of 230 cm, a height of 245.8 cm, and a thickness of 0.8 cm.
+This chamber was filled with 10,000 liters of gadolinium (Gd) loaded (1 gram/liter) liquid scintillator; it was the neutrino target.
+The next layer out was the γ-catcher.
+It surrounded the neutrino target with a 55 cm thick layer of Gd-free liquid scintillator.
+The casing for the γ-catcher was 12 cm thick and made of the same material as the neutrino catcher.
+The materials were chosen so that both of these vessels are transparent to photons with a wavelength greater than 400 nm.

 Buffer vessel and PMTs

-The buffer vessel is made of stainless steel 304L with dimensions of 552.2 cm wide by 568.0 cm tall and 0.3 cm thick.
-The remainder of the interior space that isn't occupied by the acrylic double vessel is filled with a non-scintillating mineral oil.
-On the inner surface of the buffer vessel are 390 10-inch photomultiplier tubes.
-The purpose of the buffer layer is to shield from radioactivity in the PMTs and the surrounding rock.
-These to layers in addition to the neutrino target and γ-catcher are collectively referred to as the "inner detector."
+The buffer vessel was made of stainless steel 304L with dimensions of 552.2 cm wide by 568.0 cm tall and 0.3 cm thick.
+The remainder of the interior space that wasn't occupied by the acrylic double vessel was filled with a non-scintillating mineral oil.
+On the inner surface of the buffer vessel were 390 10-inch photomultiplier tubes.
+The purpose of the buffer layer was to shield from radioactivity in the PMTs and the surrounding rock.
+These two layers in addition to the neutrino target and γ-catcher were collectively referred to as the "inner detector."